 There can be great uncertainty as to the effect of litigation on the duty to report.
-While the CPSC makes it clear that information developed during litigation must be considered, there is no guidance on how to analyze the evidence and the results, especially when there are a series of cases that have inconsistent results.
-The manufacturer must consider all of the evidence available to it that is required by the regulations, make a decision that is supported by technical analysis and the law, and make sure that the basis of the decision is adequately documented.
+While the CPSC makes it clear that information developed during litigation must be considered, there is no guidance on how to analyze the evidence and the results, especially when there is a series of cases that have inconsistent results.
+The manufacturer must consider all of the evidence available to it that is required by the regulations, make a decision that is supported by technical analysis and make sure that the basis of the decision is adequately documented.

-The manufacturer must manage its litigation and any response to litigation (i.e., safety improvements in new products) in a way that will help them identify when a duty to report might arise or whether it is possible that the CPSC or foreign government agency will consider a report to be appropriate.
-And, the manufacturer must also manage its dealings with the CPSC and other agencies with an eye towards how it will be perceived if admitted into evidence in any current or future product liability cases.
+The manufacturer must manage its litigation and any response to litigation (i.e. safety improvements in new products) in a way that will help them identify when a duty to report might arise or whether it is possible that the CPSC will consider a report to be appropriate.
+And, the manufacturer must also manage its dealings with the CPSC with an eye towards how it will be perceived as evidence in any product liability cases.